 In other words, at your finish, you should be holding your racquet just like you’d hold a dirty diaper.

-Another great drill for learning to hit up on the ball is called the “hit over the the fence” drill.
+Another great drill for learning to hit upon the ball is called the “hit over the fence” drill.

 Move closer and closer to the fence seeing if you can still get the ball over the fence.
 Once you get the hang of it, return to the baseline and watch how much easier it is to clear the net.

-If you put these drills and tips on how to master the kick serve into practice, you’ll eliminate your accuracy and consistency errors in no time, and your kick serve will soon be the envy of all the opponents you play against.
+If you put these powerful drills and tips on how to master the kick serve into practice, you’ll eliminate your accuracy and consistency errors in no time, and your kick serve will soon become a weapon on your tennis serve, as well as the envy of all the opponents you play against.